kyuhwan94/opticDNN/README.md

 We provide the python script used for training the network.

-This repository is [Quantum Gas Laboratory] (https://qgl.snu.ac.kr/).
+This repository is maintained by [Quantum Gas Laboratory](https://qgl.snu.ac.kr/).

 ## Items
 1. ./configs: Contains an example configuration that can used for training.